History of BND

 Lastly, BND’s excess earnings are retained and accumulated to fund capital.
 The Bank’s target is to maintain a Tier One capital level of 12%.

 All state funds must be deposited with BND unless specific authority allows for outside investments.
 Most of BND’s deposits come from the state’s collection of taxes and fees.
 The balance of the Bank’s deposits come from corporate accounts, North Dakota city and county government entities, and North Dakota financial institutions.
 North Dakota residents are a very small part of our deposit base.

 This graphic demonstrates how fees and taxes are received by BND and distributed to North Dakota residents.

 BND follows a conservative investment policy, investing in AAA securities backed by the federal government or agencies of the federal government.

 Need for reserves

 Bank of North Dakota maintains adequate reserves and allowance for credit loss to protect itself from credit risk embedded in its loan portfolio.
-We utilize a model that considers specific risks and economic factors to ensure adequate allowance levels.
+It utilizes a model that considers specific risks and economic factors to ensure adequate allowance levels.

 The North Dakota Department of Financial Institutions provides audit oversight to Bank of North Dakota, but has no regulatory authority over BND.
-In addition to their audit activities, BND has a robust internal audit department to ensure compliance with federal banking regulations and employs an aggressive external audit schedule as well.
+In addition to its audit activities, BND has a robust internal audit department to ensure compliance with federal banking regulations and employs an aggressive external audit schedule as well.

 Partnership with local financial institutions